kannans89/graphql-learning/11.Mutation/mutation.md

 ## Returning an Object in mutation

- Its a best practice to return an object in mutation.Say for example, the client application wants to fetch student and college details.In this case rather than making two different requests, we can create a query that returns and object that contains students and their college details.
+It is a best practice to return an object in mutation.Say for example, the client application wants to fetch student and college details.In this case rather than making two different requests, we can create a query that returns an object that contains students and their college details.

-step 1: add new method  named `addStudent_returns_object` in mutation type of **schema.graphql**
+### Step 1: Add a new method  named `addStudent_returns_object` in mutation type of **schema.graphql**

 ```javascript